mpowelson/development_notes/Deep_Learning/Data_Processing/using_label_me.md

 #!/bin/bash

 #This script converts a directory of json files created by labelme to directories of labels and overlays
+To use put the json files and images in a ./labels_json directory and call this bash script.
+The results will be in labels_viz and labels directory
 # Create directories we will use
 mkdir -p .temp
+mkdir -p labels
 mkdir -p labels_viz
 mkdir -p labels_json